 Performance Overview (2017)

-Oslo shall be one of the world's most environmentally friendly and sustainable capital cities.
-There are three major environmental agents certifying the Norwegian meetings industry/ The Nordic Swan, Eco-Lighthouse and ISO 14001.
-99% of the hotels are eco- certified, and many of them serve organic or fairtrade food.
-Some hotel chains have special programs like EAT (http://www.eatforum.org/).
-Osloâ€™s eco-eating options are varied.
-The selection of eateries that base their foods on ecological ingredients ranges from some of of the city's most budget friendly cafe's to the gourmet restaurant Maaemo, which received two stars in the 2012 Guide Michelin.
+Three major environmental certifications are available for the Norwegian meetings industry, Nordic Swan, Eco-Lighthouse and ISO 14001.
+89% of the hotels are eco- certified.
+Oslo's eco-eating options are varied.
+The selection of eateries that base their foods on ecological ingredients ranges from some of of the city's most budget friendly cafe's to the two Michelin star restaurant Maaemo.

 Oslo is located at the head of Oslo Fjord, surrounded by forested ridges.
 Strict laws regulate the exploitation of the forests, to the benefit of future generations of Oslo citizens as well as visitors.
-This unspoiled environment is an important asset for Oslo and the surrounding countryside also provides recreational opportunities for the city's inhabitants and visitors, in summer and winter alike.
-Oslo is indeed a walking city, but the public transport system is well developed: buses, trams, local trains, underground and ferries are all a part of the network.
-The city can also boost with the largest metro system in North- Europe!
+This unspoilt environment is an important asset for Oslo and the surrounding countryside also provides recreational opportunities for the city's inhabitants and visitors.
+Oslo is a walking city with an efficient public transport network.
 There is a common fare system for all local transport within the city borders.
-The buses are, to an increasing extent, run on bio fuel.
-City bikes are located all over town with a total of 200 bike stands, (42% of Osloâ€™s commuterâ€™s bike) and there are approximately 5000 charging stands for electric cars scattered around Oslo.
-The inhabitants pride themselves to recycle every bottle setting a new record in 2016 and recycling of waste in private homes is today a common procedure.
-Awarded European Green City 2019.
+The buses are, to an increasing extent, powered by bio-fuel and electricity.
+City bikes can be found all over town with over of 200 bike stands, and there are approximately 5000 charging stations for electric vehicles scattered around Oslo.
+Oslo was appointed European Green Capital in 2019 for its long-standing efforts in improving its environmental footprint.